molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 and `removeBond() <https://cdpkit.org/cdpl_api_doc/python_api_doc/classCDPL_1_1Chem_1_1Fragment.html#ab5c1087e8ffa547824b8dbe787f5797c>`__,
 respectively.
 The methods expect the `Chem.Atom`_/`Chem.Bond`_ instance to remove or the zero-based index as argument.
 Valid atom/bond indices are in the range [0, `getNumAtoms()`_)/[0, `getNumBonds()`_).

-Specifying an index outside the allowed range will raise an exception.
+.. warning:: Specifying an index outside the allowed range will trigger an exception!

 Examples: